By Cameron Mitchell

 AT MY HOUSE

-For gas, we are not seeing any exciting residential fixed rate offers.
+For gas, we are not seeing any super exciting residential fixed rate offers.
 Most offers are higher than $3.00/GJ.
-The shorter term forward market is around $1.00/GJ for May and June.
-Longer term pricing is still below $2.00/GJ into 2022.
+Short term pricing is now around $2.00/GJ, and longer term pricing is still well below $3.00/GJ into 2024.
 So for gas, we recommend going with Direct Energy REGULATED Services (DERS)… remember “Regulated Service”.
 If you aren’t with these guys now, you will automatically go there if you terminate your current gas contract.
 Make sure there are no termination fees!
 There may also be a small enrollment fee to get on with DERS.
-There is no rush to get on this DERS rate however, as the May rate has been set quite high (see note on that below).

-For May, the DERS rate is $2.285 /GJ.
-This rate is a result of about $1.10 /GJ extra in the May rate due to under-collections though February to April (due to higher than anticipated rates, and high use from cold February weather).
-For June, we are expecting a DERS gas rate around $1.30/GJ.
+For May, the DERS rate is $2.564/GJ (this includes about $0.48/GJ to help recoup under-collections from last month).
+For June, we are expecting a DERS gas rate around $2.10/GJ.
 Looking at the longer view, we still recommend DERS.
-Index offers from most retailers add around $0.70/GJ or more for fees to the floating rate.
+Index offers from most retailers add around $0.30/GJ or more for fees to the floating rate.
 As DERS fees are closer to $0.06/GJ, we recommend residents stay on the default gas rate.

-Forward pricing currently suggests index residential rates will come in around 5.4 cents/kWh and 5.9 cents/kWh for May and June respectively.
-April 2019 averaged 4.5 cents/kWh.
+Forward pricing currently suggests index residential rates will come in around 4.0 cents/kWh in May and June.
+April 2020 averaged about 3.5 cents/kWh.

 Just to help put things into perspective, all that we are talking about here is the commodity rates and costs, not the delivery and other regulated charges.
 An average house might use around 9,000 kWh and 100 GJ over a year.